 Research data is available for free, through Advanced Web Ranking’s SERP Features Tool.

 PAA boxes show up in nearly 35% of all UK SERPs

 This one stat on its own should make you realize why you should be taking them seriously.

 Thirty-five percent is a huge figure, making it the most common SERP feature there is in UK SERPs.

 Here is an overview of the UK SERP features currently shown on Google, and the percentage of SERPs they show up on:

 PAA frequency is higher on mobile than on desktop

 The percent of SERPs with PAA results is much higher on mobile devices.
-In Singapore, they appear almost three times more often in mobile results; in the United States, they appear almost four times as often on mobile than on desktop.
+In the United States, they appear three times as often on mobile than on desktop; in Singapore, they appear almost twice more often in mobile results.

 This may not come as a surprise since most of us spend more time on mobile devices.
 Most likely Google wants to save users time in typing on mobile and make sure they have fast-loading results.
 This helps the user experience and makes people want to use Google for mobile.